Full question:

 Answer:

-If your resignation was accepted by the other members of the LLC, then you may be able to argue successfully that you are not responsible for any outstanding contracts of the LLC.
-However, if you have personally guaranteed any debt of the LLC, you may be held responsible for non-payment.
+If your resignation was accepted by the remaining members, you might not be liable for any outstanding contracts of the LLC.
+However, if you personally guaranteed any debts of the LLC, you could still be held responsible for those obligations.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.